yarec/react-layout-generator/README.md

 }
 ```

-emptyGenerator will not generate any elements even if it contains data-layout elements.
+emptyGenerator will not generate any elements even if it has children that contains data-layout elements.

 To make it a useful dynamic generator we just add a create function to the generator.
-That's how the dynamicGenerator is defined.
-It lets you define a layout manually and offers the best flexibility, but only limited responsiveness by using just the properties of the [position](#IPosition) interface.
+That's how the [dynamicGenerator](globals/dynamicgenerator.html) is defined.
+It lets you define a layout manually and offers the best flexibility, but only limited responsiveness using just the properties of the [position](interfaces/iposition.html) interface.

 ```javascript
 function dynamicGenerator(name: string): IGenerator {